Hendejac/CpHMD-Analysis/index.md

 This juptyer notebook can be used as a starting point for your CpHMD project.

 ### 3 - amber_example_data
-The included jupyter notebook can be run on the amber_example_data, which is provide in two directories sample_1 and sample_2.
+The included jupyter notebook can be run on the amber_example_data, which is provided in two directories sample_1 and sample_2.
 In the directory "sample_1" there is a set of lambda files and a log file from an initial run of pH-based replica exchange of CpHMD using implicit solvent (solvent model: GBNeck2) and "sample_2" has a set of lambda files and a log file from the restart of the simulation.
 This simulation was conducted on a small test case protein BBL (PDBid: 1W4H).